 The most major difference you will see between trading these different currency pairs is in the ‘spreads’ available.
 If you don’t know what a spread is, don’t worry it’s explained below – but typically, major pairs have the lowest spreads and exotic pairs the highest.
 This is because of the differing amounts of trades being placed and the subsequent liquidity of the market.

 In forex trading, the spread is the difference between the bid (buy) and ask (sell) price of each currency.
 Think of it like a bureau de change at an airport: they make money by selling you some Euros at a much higher price than they’ll buy them back off you.
 With online brokers the difference between these amounts is smaller, but there is always a ‘spread’ between the two prices and this is how they charge a commission.

 Ways to invest

-In terms of the ways you can invest in forex, there are two different things you need to know.
-The first is the three different methods you can use to place trades, and the second is the different platforms and financial products you can actually use to invest your money.
+The first thing you need to know is abou the three different methods you can use to place trades, and the second is the different platforms and financial products you can actually use to invest your money.

 The three different types of forex trades are defined by when the trades are completed.
 Here’s a summary of each.